 Diane Kochilas shares many great recipes in her vegetarian Greek cookbook.

 The Mediterranean Diet has become very famous as a healthy daily approach to food and well being.
 Live as long as the author's grandfather - 99 years old!

 Dakos is a family favourite - see our recipe here.

 Made with fresh ingredients, this is a tasty snack at any time of day.

 While visiting Crete, take some time to enjoy culinary experiences in our towns and villages.
 Discover the fresh food, olive oil and fruits, be treated to locally made white spirits, and dine together with new friends.

-Small Group Gourmet Trail of Rethymnon - treat yourself to a 4 hour gastronomic exploration of this cosmopolitan town, with food and beverage tastings, hidden spots not in the guidebooks all through the old zone.
-4 hour walk.
+Rethymnon Old Town Walking Tour with Meal and Phyllo Workshop - treat yourself to a 4 hour gastronomic exploration of this cosmopolitan town, with food and beverage tastings, hidden spots not in the guidebooks all through the old zone.
+4 hour walk, small group only.

 sure you give plenty of notice if you intend to visit for a pottery or

 cooking lesson, contact prior to visiting.
 See the donkey and chickens,

 sample home-grown vegetables and local honey.
 See the making of raki or tsikoudia, a strong clear spirit made from grapes.